A song from a stage musical or film musical written for the show but unused or dropped from the production.

 At least three songs were cut from A Chorus Line: "Joanne" about Mike's crush on a neighborhood girl, "Confidence" as sung by Richie and Connie over the pressures of being a non-white auditioner, and "Inner Feelings" from Cassie's point of view about Zach.
 The 2013 London revival cast album was supposed to include these as bonus tracks, but the album was cancelled.

-"Like Everybody Else," a cut trio for Anybodys, Baby John and A-rab complaining about not being taken seriously because they're respectively just a girl, Just a Kid and just too short.
+"Like Everybody Else" was a trio in the middle of the first act for Anybodys, Baby John and A-rab complaining about not being taken seriously because they're respectively just a girl, Just a Kid and just too short.
+It was removed because Arthur Laurents felt that it set a too frivolous tone for the show ("Gee, Officer Krupke" hadn't been written yet).

 On A Clear Day You Can See Forever, by the time the vocal score was printed, had been revised considerably, with three songs from the eighteenth-century flashback sequences dropped: "Tosy And Cosh" (replaced with "He Isn't You"), "Ring Out The Bells" and "Don't Tamper With My Sister."
 Snatches of the first two cut songs remained in underscoring.